Erik-k/transfer/README.md

 >source('transfer.m')
 Make sure transfer.m and transfermenu.m are in the same folder!

+You will then go through two menus, the first of which lets you build a transfer function by specifying the DC gain as a scalar, and the zeros and poles as a vector.
+For example, for the function:
+A(s) = 1000(1+s/200)/[(1+s/10000)*(1+s/30000)]
+you would enter 1000 for the DC gain, [200] for the zeros, and [10000 30000] for the poles.

-Otherwise transfer.sh is a wrapper that checks for the needed dependencies (octave, octave-control, octave-symbolic) and then runs transfer.m in octave, but keeps the user in the command line environment once they hit enter.
+transfer.sh is a wrapper that checks for the needed dependencies (octave, octave-control, octave-symbolic) and then runs transfer.m in octave.

 Known issues: